sujal029/sujal029/README.md

 # Hi there, I'm Sujal Singh Bais 👋

 Welcome to my GitHub profile!
-I'm a passionate Artificial Intelligence and Data Science student with a keen interest in developing innovative solutions and analyzing data to drive meaningful insights.
-Currently, I'm pursuing my degree at Mahakal Institute of Technology in Ujjain, Madhya Pradesh.
+I'm a passionate Artificial Intelligence and Data Science graduate with a keen interest in developing innovative solutions and analyzing data to drive meaningful insights.
+I recently completed my degree at Mahakal Institute of Technology, where I built strong foundations in AI, Machine Learning, Data Analytics, and Visualization.

 ## 🔍 About Me